-Mercy Neonatologist, Dr. Roger Allen, will be joined by University of Iowa Children’s Hospital neonatologists, who will provide on-site patient care and medical leadership at Mercy’s NICU.
+Mercy Neonatologist, Dr. Roger Allen, is joined by University of Iowa Children’s Hospital neonatologists, who provide on-site patient care and medical leadership at Mercy’s NICU.
 This ensures that access to Iowa’s highest-level neonatal experts, working side-by-side with Mercy’s NICU team, begins immediately at birth.
 UI Children’s Hospital is home to Iowa’s highest-level NICU with outcomes among the best in the nation for premature infants.

 A Full Continuum of High-Risk Birth Care

 “Our focus remains on family-centered care for our community.
 We’re pleased to be able to offer this ‘first’ for Cedar Rapids by enhancing our services with a full continuum of high-risk birth care in collaboration with University of Iowa Health Care.
 As a team, we’re prepared to provide our babies with the very best care possible with direct access to University neonatologists, as well as the University’s latest, evidence-based protocols.”